-Retail sales stumble 3 percent in February
+Retail sales unexpectedly stumble 3 percent in February

 Retail spending in February fell in just about every category, with the exception of gas stations, where sales rose 3.6 percent from a month earlier.
 Spending at food and beverage stores remained flat, while clothing sales slid nearly 2.8 percent from the previous month.
 Some of the largest declines were at general merchandise stores and online retailers, where sales dropped nearly 5.4 percent, and for motor vehicle and parts dealers, which fell 4.2 percent.

-But economists said the slowdown is probably a temporary blip.
+But economists said the slowdown is probably a temporary blip, just a speed bump on the country’s path to economic recovery.
 Retail sales soared 7.6 percent in January, when consumers spent $579 billion, driven in part by stimulus checks that went out in late December.

-They said they expect that momentum to return this month.
+“After January’s strong showing, we expected some payback in the form of lower figures in February by comparison,” National Retail Federation chief economist Jack Kleinhenz said in a release.
+“Despite that, it’s hard to see this as a setback when you consider how large the year-over-year gains are and that sales are well above pre-pandemic levels.”